 Clearly, it is more efficient for a marketer to target the group that can be persuaded.
 Marketing resources are wasted on those who have already decided one way or the other, and it is counterproductive to expand on those who would react negatively to contact.

-Uplift modeling allows marketers direct resources more efficiently and potentially accelerate sales by targeting ads and other efforts at persuadable consumers.
+Uplift modeling allows marketers to direct resources more efficiently and potentially accelerate sales by targeting ads and other efforts at persuadable consumers.

-For example, a company undertaking a direct mail campaign might use uplift modeling to predict who on the mailing list are unpersuadable, unlikely to respond to the company’s offer and remove them from that mailing.
-The company would save marketing dollars, have a better-targeted audience and increase the response or conversion rate.
+For example, a company undertaking a direct mail campaign might use uplift modeling to predict who on the mailing list are unpersuadable, unlikely to respond to the company’s offer, and remove them from that mailing.
+The company would save marketing dollars, have a better-targeted audience, and increase the response or conversion rate.

 Predictive analytics is an exciting area of data science with wide applications.
 For business, it has significant potential to allocate resources more efficiently, accelerate sales and increase revenues.
 It allows vast amounts of historical data to be analyzed, which can predict the likelihood of certain behaviors, and then recommend specific actions to influence the outcome in the desired direction.